 Below is information on our reports in progress.
 Please note, depending on the scope of work, some audits can require a significant amount of time, and we do not report findings and recommendations until audits are complete.
 You can find out more about the audit process here.

-We will be conducting a contract administration audit surrounding the City’s Business Improvement District (BID) Program, which includes ten BIDs that promote and market commercial areas of the City.
+We are currently conducting a contract administration audit surrounding the City’s Business Improvement District (BID) Program, which includes ten BIDs that promote and market commercial areas of the City.
 The audit objectives are to assess the City’s oversight of the BID program, compliance with BID agreements, and best practices that could help strengthen Long Beach’s program.
 We anticipate releasing the report later this year.